-(1) The Class B Holders and Class C Holders are pre-IPO owners of our business who continue to hold their interests directly in HLA.
-Class B units and Class C units may be exchanged for shares of Class A common stock pursuant to and subject to the restrictions set forth in the exchange agreement.

-(3) We hold all of the Class A units of HLA, representing the right to receive approximately 34.4% of the distributions made by HLA.
+- (1) The Class B Holders and Class C Holders are pre-IPO owners of our business who continue to hold their interests directly in HLA.
+Class B units and Class C units may be exchanged for shares of Class A common stock pursuant to and subject to the restrictions set forth in the exchange agreement. - (2) As part of the Reorganization, the other members of HLA exchanged their ownership interests of HLA for 3,899,169 shares of Class A common stock and hold these shares directly. - (3) We hold all of the Class A units of HLA, representing the right to receive approximately 34.4% of the distributions made by HLA.
 We act as the sole manager of HLA and operate and control all of its business and affairs.